BoilWP/WordPress-Plugin-Boilerplate/README.md

 The default state is either `GitHub Branch: master` or nothing at all.
 They are equivalent.

 All that info is in [the project](https://github.com/afragen/github-updater).

+## Documentation

+> Documentation will be provided via the GitHub wiki pages.

 ## License